usmanmuhd/usmanmuhd.com/content/posts/gsoc-final.md

 ### Synopsis

 The project improved the article recommendation pipeline by solving the various issues in the article-recommender projects.
-The issues that were solved a part of the project are:
+The issues that were solved as a part of the project are:

 - [Remove duplicate Wikidata items from article recommendations](https://phabricator.wikimedia.org/T216721)
 - [Recommendation API translation endpoint stopped working](https://phabricator.wikimedia.org/T215222)